Family and Relationships

 It is usually in the client’s interest to avoid commencing proceedings which can irretrievably damage ongoing relationships, particularly where there are children.
 In most cases, settling the matter outside of court saves the client stress, delay, and costs.
 Some cases need the backbone that formal proceedings bring, whether due to an errant opponent disposing of assets, the drift of time, or a lack of voluntary engagement in discussions.

 The alternatives of mediation, negotiation, and compromise are a matter of the practitioner judgment and advice.
 If parties solve their issues without court proceedings, practitioners can document the agreement in a draft consent order submitted to the court for approval.
-If divorce or dissolution is not taking place at the same time as the financial settlement then recording any agreement in a separation agreement might be appropriate.
+If divorce or dissolution is not taking place at the same time as the Divorce financial settlement then recording any agreement in a separation agreement might be appropriate.
+For those seeking a Divorce Settlement Agreement in Benfleet, obtaining professional legal advice can help ensure that the agreement accurately reflects the parties’ financial arrangements and intentions.

 If the matter does go to court because of complex business interests, hotly disputed contributions to a very large asset pool or the intransigence of one party, it is crucial that the practitioner carefully considers all documentation and statements the client files with the court before they are submitted.
 At the appropriate point in the proceedings, concise witness statements and a clear understanding by the practitioner of the issues genuinely in dispute will reduce the length of the hearings and be appreciated by the court, with consequential costs savings.
 The courts are ever keen to penalize the party who does not negotiate reasonably or comply with its directions.